iggredible/Learn-Vim/ch09_macros.md

 Running `@a` in normal mode is not the only way you can execute macros in Vim.
 You can also run `:normal @a` command line. `:normal` allows the user to execute any normal mode command given as argument.
 By passing it `@a`, it is the same as running `@a` from normal mode.

 The `:normal` command accepts range as arguments.
 You can use this to run macro in select ranges.
-If you want to execute your "a" macro between lines 2 and 3, you can run `:2,3 normal @a`.
+If you want to execute your "a macro between lines 2 and 3, you can run `:2,3 normal @a`.
 I will go over command line commands in a later chapter.

 ## Executing A Macro Across Multiple Files